Vladislao/bitfun/README.md

 ## Examples

 Just look through [tests](./index.test.js).
-They are simple and covers most of use cases.
+They are simple and cover most of use cases.

 ## API

-* fromArray - get some
+* fromArray - returns new bitmask from specified array
-* add - add bits to existing map
+* add - method adds bits to an existing map, returns new bitmask
-* remove - remove bits from existing map
+* remove - method removes bits from an existing map, returns new bitmask
 * equlas - returns true if mask includes only specified bits
 * includes - returns true if mask includes all of the specified bits
 * excludes - returns true if mask includes some or none of the specified bits